Apjo/AWSAssociateSolutionsArchitectNotes/README.md

     - you pay only for what you use.
     - 3 pricing components: per device fee, a data load time charge, possible return shipping charges, or shipping to destinations not local to AWS

-**Snowball Exam tips**:
-- Understand snowball
-- Understand import/export that is what was used before snowball
-- Snowball can import to S3, and export from S3

-<a name ="s3_ta"></a>
-# What is S3 transfer acceleration?
-- accelerates uploads to S# using CloudFront edge networks
-- makes use of a distinct url to upload to a edge location which will then transfer to S3

-# Q. What is the correct format for a static website hosting?
-Ans: [bucket_name].[s3-website-][valid-aws-region][.aws.amazon.com]

 <a name ="ec2"></a>
 # EC2(Elastic Compute Cloud)